FilippTrigub/Agentic-RAG-with-Docling/README.md

 This is a personal note on the state of the project.

 I chose to use docling to extract the metadata contained in the table fields.
 This worked well, but some of the fields are not consistent across documents (product identification number).
-Consequently I chose a broad search approach relying to where conditions and post-processing.
+Consequently, I chose a broad search approach relying on `where` conditions and post-processing.

+My working time is recorded and shown in `TogglTrack_Report_Detailed_report__from_15_09_2025_to_21_09_2025_.pdf`.

+I understood this to be a timed exercise, thus I spent less than the provided 4 hours.
+As a consequence, not all evaluation questions work.

 Evaluation questions: